Food Activities in the Yasawa Islands

 If you travel for food, then you know that cuisine can say a lot about a culture.
 That’s certainly the case in the Yasawa Islands of Fiji where the locals are proud to share their cooking methods, most going unchanged for hundreds of years.
 Foodies in the Yasawas will get to experience the Fijian culture through cooking lessons, welcoming ceremonies involving a “kava” drink, traditional “lovo” feasts and so much more.
 Get inspired for your next foodie getaway with this list of things to do in the Yasawa Islands for foodies.

-Plus, don’t miss our The Foodie Guide to the Yasawa Islands.
+Plus, don’t miss our The Foodie Guide to the Yasawa Islands and The Best Day Trips from the Yasawa Islands.
+Plus, bookmark The Complete Guide to Food in Fiji for even more tips!

 1. Learn a New Recipe in a Fijian Cooking Lesson